influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/tools/influx_inspect.md

 ### `export`

-Export all TSM files in Line Protocol data format.
+Exports all TSM files in Line Protocol data format.
+Writes all WAL file data for `_internal/monitor`.
 This output file can be imported using the [influx](/influxdb/v1.6/tools/shell/#import-data-from-a-file-with-import) command.